 Owning an option means that if the holder decides not to exercise their right to buy or sell on the expiry date, the contract simply lapses.
 The holder doesn’t have to make good on it, but they do lose the premium — the price they paid for the contract.

 Options are also cash-settled for convenience, but carry very different risks compared to futures.
 With futures, either party’s risk and reward is unlimited (Bitcoin’s price can go anywhere before settlement).
-But with options, buyers have unlimited potential profit and limited loss, whereas option sellers have unlimited potential loss and very limited gain (as explained below).
+But with options, buyers have unlimited potential gains and limited loss, whereas option sellers have unlimited potential loss and very limited gain (as explained below).

 How does a Bitcoin options contract work?